husreo/Pump.fun-sniper-bot/README.md

-# pump_fun_py
+# Pump.fun sniper bot

-Decided to share my pump.fun codebase with the world because:
+Decided to share my pump fun trading bot codebase with the world because:

 1.)
 There are too many scammers out there on github and telegram.